 4.5 When using the app, users are responsible for complying with applicable legal provisions and the Terms and Conditions of Use.

-5.1 While the FOPH takes every care to ensure the correctness of the information, content and communications published in the app, it makes no warranty as to the correctness, accuracy, currency or reliability thereof.
+5.1 While the FOPH takes every care to ensure the correctness of the information, content and communications published in the app, it makes no warranty as to the correctness, accuracy, currency, reliability or completeness thereof.

 The FOPH expressly reserves the right, at any time, without prior notice, to partly or completely alter, delete or temporarily not publish information and content.